Azure-Samples/hello-spring-function-azure/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure
+description: "This is a sample applicaiton to showcase the use of Spring Cloud Function on top of Azure Functions."
+urlFragment: hello-spring-function-azure
+---

 # Example "Hello, world" Spring Boot application that runs on Azure Functions

 This is a sample applicaiton to showcase the use of Spring Cloud Function on top of Azure Functions.